-Multi-disciplinary Adult Services Training and Evaluation for Results (MASTER) is a training program designed to provide a competency-based multidisciplinary training to Adult Services workers and their partners.
-Our overarching goal is the professionalization of Adult Service workers to ensure that abused and vulnerable older adults and adults with disabilities receive high quality, effective interventions and services.
+Multi-disciplinary Adult Services Training and Evaluation for Results (MASTER) is a training program designed to provide a competency-based multidisciplinary training to Adult Protective Services workers and their partners.
+Our overarching goal is the professionalization of Adult Protective Services workers to ensure that abused and vulnerable older adults and adults with disabilities receive high quality, effective interventions and services.

-MASTER has developed in partnership with state and national organizations a nationally recognized Core Competency Training Curriculum for Adult Protective Service workers.
-This curriculum is reviewed and approved by experts in the theoretical, practice, policy, and administrative issues of elder and dependent adult abuse.
+MASTER has developed, in partnership with state and national organizations, a nationally recognized Core Competency Training Curriculum for Adult Protective Services workers.
+This curriculum is reviewed and approved by experts in the elder and dependent adult abuse fields.